 With an RTX 2060 graphics card, 16GB of RAM, and an Intel Core i5-12400F processor, this $700 gaming PC build will handle any game you throw on it on higher settings.

 Would you like to max out games on a 1080P monitor with no problems?
 Do you want a gaming PC that will give you the room to upgrade to a higher-end system that can handle higher-resolution gaming in the future?
 Do you want to get into virtual-reality gaming?

 Well, for just $700 you can build the perfect mid-range gaming computer that will have no trouble playing games (even Starfield) on a 1080P monitor, will meet the minimum requirements of the Oculus Rift and HTC Vive, and that will give you the ability to easily upgrade to a system down the road that will be able to handle 1440P or 4K gaming.

 Also Read: The Best Prebuilt VR-Ready Gaming PCs

 And, for that matter, this system is powerful enough to run games on a 1440P monitor right now, as well as serve as an entry-level 4K gaming system.

 In this guide, we’re going to give you a list of components that you can use to build a $700 gaming computer that can accomplish everything listed above.
 (We’ve also linked to a similarly priced pre-built desktop as well if you aren’t up for building a computer.)

 For more affordable gaming PC builds at various price points, check out our Budget Gaming PC Build guide.

-In reality, this $700 build is very similar to our $600 system.
-The only difference between the two builds is that this $700 build comes with an SSD and 16GB of memory.
+This $700 build will provide a decent performance jump over our $600 PC build.
+The main difference between the two builds is that this $700 build comes with a higher-end CPU.